testml-lang/testml/ReadMe.md

 * Implement all the TestML language features into the TestML Compiler
 * Implement the Runtime in each programming language / test framework

-Currently the testml-compiler is fully implemented in JavaScript (NodeJS and Browser) and passing all the compiler tests.
-The testml-compiler is also implemented in Perl5 (default for server side) because NodeJS startup time was too slow.
+The testml-compiler is fully implemented in both Perl5 and JavaScript (NodeJS and Browser) and passing all the compiler tests.
+The Perl5 version is default on server side for performance reasons.

 The following language runtimes are all fully implemented and passing all the runtime tests: